anaef/lua-linear/README.md

 Inverts a matrix, formally `A <- A^-1`.
 Returns 0 if the calculation was successful, and a positive value if the matrix is singular and cannot be inverted.
-In this case, the elements of the matrix are undefined.
+In this case, the elements of the matrix are undefined when the function returns.

 #### `linear.det (matrix A)`